Local Perceptions and Practices of News Sharing and Fake News: Findings

+\paragraph{News Sources (RQ1).} Respondents were asked to report the sources where they obtained news in general, and the sources where they encountered fake news based on 11 media items (see Figure~\ref{fig:newssource}).
+From SG-75 ($N=75$), the top three sources used to obtain news were social media ($72.0\%, n=54$), local news channels in print and digital format ($58.7\%, n=44$) and government communication platforms such as government websites ($57.3\%, n=43$).
+From SeenFake-57 ($N=57$), comprising respondents who have come across fake news before, the top three sources where fake news was observed were instant messaging apps ($77.2\%, n=44$), social media ($70.2\%, n=40$) and word-of-mouth ($66.7\%, n=38$).

-\paragraph{Trust in News Sources.} Based on the 75 responses, the top three sources in which respondents obtained news were: social media (N=54, 72\%), local news channels (N=44, 58.7\%) and government communication platforms (N=43, 57.3\%).
-Respondents then reported their level of trust for the 11 media items (see Figure~\ref{fig:trust}) on a 1-5 Likert scale (1: strongly distrust, 5: strongly trust).
-We found a significant main effect of media on level of trust \(\chi^2(10)=338\), $p<.0001$).
-Interestingly, despite the popularity of social media as a news source, respondents tended to have a low level of trust in them ($M=2.73$), while we observed a higher trust in local news channels ($M=3.77$) and government communication platforms ($M=4.17$).
-Instant messaging apps were considered the least trustworthy ($M=2.15$).
+\paragraph{Trust in News Sources (RQ1).} Respondents (in SG-75) reported their level of trust in the 11 media items on a 1-5 Likert scale (see Figure~\ref{fig:trust}).
+A significant main effect of media on the level of trust was found using Friedman’s test (\(\chi^2(10)=338\), $p<.0001$) .
+Despite the popularity of social media as a general news source, respondents tended to have a low level of trust in them ($M=2.73, SD=0.827$) which could be attributed to them also being perceived as a great source of fake news (ref.
+Figure~\ref{fig:newssource}).
+Instant messaging apps were considered the least trustworthy ($M=2.15, SD=0.881$), aligning with them being viewed as the greatest source of fake news (ref.
+Figure~\ref{fig:newssource}).
+The television ($M=3.76, SD=0.984$) and local news channels ($M=3.77, SD=0.994$) held higher degrees of trust, with government communication platforms attaining the highest trust ($M=4.17, SD=0.991$) among the 11 media items.

-\paragraph{Motivations for Sharing News.} Based on the branch of 59 responses, respondents reported the top three motivations on news sharing as: the news is relevant to the receiver (N=53, 89.8\%), the news is important (N=49, 83.1\%), and the news is interesting (N=49, 83.1\%).
-News was shared largely to friends (N=55, 93.2\%) and family (N=39, 66.1\%) and the most popular mode of sharing was through instant messaging apps, including WhatsApp (N=47, 79.7\%) and Telegram (N=37, 62.7\%).
-Most respondents practiced good news sharing habits by either always (N=15, 25.4\%) or frequently (N=28, 47.5\%) verifying news before sharing.
-They do so mainly by using a search engine (N=53, 89.8\%) and by checking official government channels (N=52, 88.1\%).
+\paragraph{On News Sharing (RQ2).} Based on SharedNews-59 ($N=59$), respondents were motivated to share news that they felt were relevant to the receiver ($89.8\%, n=53$), or were important ($83.1\%, n=49$) or interesting ($83.1\%, n=49$) to know about.
+News were shared largely to friends ($93.2\%, n=55$) and family ($66.1\%, n=39$), where locally popular social communication apps such as WhatsApp ($79.7\%, n=47$), Telegram ($62.7\%, n=37$), and Facebook ($33.9\%, n=20$) were the more common mode of sharing.
+Most respondents practiced good news sharing habits by either always ($25.4\%, n=15$) or frequently ($47.5\%, n=28$) verifying news before sharing.
+They do so mainly by checking and cross-referencing the news with other results from the search engine ($89.8\%, n=53$) and with information from official government channels ($88.1\%, n=52$).